 Fix 2: Restart your computer

-If your Internet connection is fine, then it’s time to restart your computer.
-A reboot will reset your RAM, refresh the status of the operating system and can possibly fix temporary issues like streaming lag.
+A reboot will reset your RAM, refresh the status of the operating system, and can often fix temporary issues like streaming lag.
+It’s definitely worth a shot!

 If Twitch still lags after your PC restarts, move on and try the next fix below.